 The Minter Family has farmed in North Essex for nearly a century.
 Since his retirement from the City ten years ago, Jonny Minter has taken over the management of the family farm and established this family fund with us in 2011.
 The fund aims to support organisations who share his passion for conservation, wildlife and rural life plus it also has a focus on community safety.

 Established in 2010 the fund was established to support the activities of talented young people in Southend and in particular to further the work of Southend Boys’ and Girls’ Choir.

-With changes in national policing policy due to take effect in 2012 the Essex Police Authority agreed the time was right to leave a legacy for their work and established this fund.
-The fund aims to support charitable activities across Essex, Southend and Thurrock.
+Following changes in national policing policy in 2012, the Essex Police Authority agreed the time was right to leave a legacy for their work and established this fund.
+The fund supports charitable activities across Essex, Southend and Thurrock.

 Established in 2009 the Poter Family are local Essex business owners who wanted to start their fund the with aim of supporting local voluntary and community organisations across the county.